-With 7 universities, 14 Institutes of Technology, 5 Colleges of Education and various Independent Colleges to choose from; the CAO list of colleges can be overwhelming when you are trying to make a decision.
+With so much to choose from; the CAO list of colleges can be overwhelming when you are trying to make a decision.
 Let’s have a look at some things to remember when you are making your decision that will help make the process of choosing that bit easier.

 It may sound basic, but the first thing to keep in mind when you are choosing a college is what it is that you actually want to study.
 Don’t pick a college just because your friends are going; think of the subject that you want to study and the job you would like to have in the future and try to pick a college that offers the best course in that area.
 There are plenty of colleges that are best for particular fields of study such as IADT in Dublin for art and design, the Colleges of Education such as St. Patrick’s for teaching, Institutes of Technology for business, engineering, science.